 Here’s the frame again, with some additional notes about composition.
 When shooting news interviews, compose the shot so that the subject’s face is the most prominent thing in the frame.
 This technique draws the viewer into the eyes of the subject.
 Notice also that the subject is looking just off camera at the reporter.
 This allows the subject to maintain eye contact with the reporter.
 You want the interview to look as natural and conversational as possible.
 There’s more room on the left side of the frame, giving the subject what we call “look room.”
 Some folks also call it “nose room.”

-(Study notes: here’s a Keynote slideshow with the notes I use in my JOUR 3280 class.
-It deals with focus, framing and other aspects of video aesthetics.)
+(Study notes for JOUR 3280: here’s a Keynote slideshow on Video Aesthetics.
+It deals with focus, framing and other elements of the Video Aesthetics assignment)

 Putting it all together